eyalev/jsoc/README.md

 ## Why

-Demand [exists](https://stackoverflow.com/questions/244777/can-comments-be-used-in-json) for a file format which is strict as JSON but include comments.
+Demand [exists](https://stackoverflow.com/questions/244777/can-comments-be-used-in-json) for a file format which is strict as JSON but includes comments.

 ## Spec